-During the strategic planning and budgeting work that commenced in June 2020, directorates were asked to take into account the agreed central core initiatives which include:
+During the strategic planning and budgeting work that commenced in June 2020, portfolios were asked to take into account the agreed central core initiatives which included:

-- Improving efficiency and productivity with regard to the divestment opportunities, Systems/Process Reviews and better use of SHG resources; - Streamlining and restructuring the Public Sector; - Improving joined up approach to business delivery between different sectors; - Increasing revenue where it is deemed appropriate.
+- Improving efficiency and productivity with regard to the divestment opportunities, systems and process reviews and better use of SHG resources; - Streamlining and restructuring the Public Sector; - Improving the joined-up approach to business delivery between different sectors; and - Increasing revenue where it was deemed appropriate.

-The budgets for individual directorates are shown on an 'Outputs' rather than an 'Inputs' basis.
-That is, the costs of the various types of services provided by each Directorate are shown rather than line by line resources that are input to the system.
-This strengthens the accountability of Directors and Accounting Officers for the public funds with which they are entrusted, and the outcomes they have agreed to deliver with the funding allocated.
+The budgets for individual portfolios are shown on an 'Outputs' rather than an 'Inputs' basis.
+That is, the costs of the various types of services provided by each portfolio are shown rather than line by line resources that are input to the system.
+This strengthens the accountability of Portfolio Directors and Accounting Officers for the use of public funds with which they are entrusted, and the outcomes they have agreed to deliver with the funding allocated.
 This is the tenth year of the 'Outputs' basis of presentation of the budget and we are able to show comparative figures for last year's budget against this year's.

-During the 2020/21 financial year, St Helena Government initiated the Fit for the Future programme with the aim to create a Public Service on St Helena that is equipped to deal with present and future challenges, provides a solid foundation for a fair economy and society, and is able to make the most of potential opportunities.
-As a first step towards this, on 1 April 2021, functions were rearranged from Directorates into larger 'Portfolios' to ensure we have a more streamlined structure, with services and functions that have a shared or similar purpose grouped together under one senior manager.
-This has meant moving some functions and reducing from eight Directorates to five Portfolios plus a Central Support Service as shown below.
-The budget book includes detail of the Portfolio budgets.
+During the 2020/21 financial year, St Helena Government initiated the Fit for the Future programme with the aim to create a Public Service on St Helena that is equipped to deal with present and future challenges, providing a solid foundation for a fair economy and society, and is able to make the most of opportunities.
+As a first step towards this, on 1 April 2021, functions were rearranged from directorates into larger 'portfolios' to ensure we have a more streamlined structure with services and functions that have a shared or similar purpose grouped together under one senior manager.
+This has meant moving some functions and reducing from eight directorates to six portfolios as shown below.
+The Budget Book includes a summary of expenditure and revenue by portfolio.

-Previous Structure New Structure Corporate Support, Policy & Planning Human Resources Central Support Service Police Safety, Security and Home Affairs Portfolio Corporate Finance Economic Development Infrastructure & Transport Access Treasury, Infrastructure and Sustainable Development Portfolio Education Education, Skills and Employment Portfolio Environment Natural Resources & Planning Environment, Natural Resources and Planning Portfolio Health Children & Adults Social Care Health & Social Care Portfolio
+Previous Structure New Structure Corporate Support, Policy and Planning Human Resources Central Support Service Police Safety, Security and Home Affairs Portfolio Corporate Finance Economic Development Infrastructure and Transport Access Treasury, Infrastructure and Sustainable Development Portfolio Education Education, Skills and Employment Portfolio Environment Natural Resources and Planning Environment, Natural Resources and Planning Portfolio Health Children and Adults Social Care Health and Social Care Portfolio